Office of the Registrar

 Replacing Degree Certificates

 The Duplicate Degree Request Form must be filled by the graduate; and any evidence that the original documents were lost, stolen, or destroyed must be attached to the Request Form (e.g., Police Report, Fire Department Report).
-If the original degree is damaged, the Duplicate Degree Request Form must be submitted to the Registrar Office with the damaged diploma attached.
+If the original degree is damaged, the Duplicate Degree Request Form must be submitted to Office of the Registrar with the damaged diploma attached.

 Forms for submission: